menonsamir/ypir/README.md

 ## Running

 To build and run this code:
-1. Ensure you are running on Ubuntu, and that AVX-512 is available on the CPU (you can run `lscpu` and look for the `avx512f` flag).
+1. Ensure you are running on Ubuntu (at least 22.04), and that AVX-512 is available on the CPU (you can run `lscpu` and look for the `avx512f` flag).
 Our benchmarks were collected using the AWS `r6i.16xlarge` instance type, which has all necessary CPU features.
 2. Run `sudo apt-get update && sudo apt-get install -y build-essential libssl-dev pkg-config`.
 2. [Install Rust using rustup](https://www.rust-lang.org/tools/install) using `curl --proto '=https' --tlsv1.2 -sSf https://sh.rustup.rs | sh`.